confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 ### ksql.advertised.listener

-The `ksql.advertised.listener` setting controls the address that is advertised within
-{{ site.kstreams }} and shared with other ksqlDB nodes that make up the cluster.
-This address is used to initiate intra-cluster requests such as forwarded pull queries, heartbeating, and lag reporting.

-If not set, the system will use the first hostname in `listeners` to advertise, and if this is set to a wildcard address, the system hostname is used.

-This setting is most often useful when other nodes in the cluster should use a different endpoint from the one used in `listeners` to initiate a request to a node in the cluster.
+This is the url used for inter-node communication.
+Unlike `listeners` or `ksql.internal.listener`, this configuration doesn't create a listener.

 ### ksql.internal.listener

-The `ksql.internal.listener ` setting controls the address bound for use by internal, intra-cluster endpoints, which include forwarded pull queries, heartbeating, and lag reporting.
+The `ksql.internal.listener ` setting controls the address bound for use by internal, intra-cluster endpoints.
+These include forwarded pull queries, heartbeating, and lag reporting.

-If not set, the system uses `listeners` to expose internal endpoints.
+If not set, the system will use `listeners` to expose internal endpoints.

-This setting is most often useful in an IaaS environment to separate external-facing trafic from internal traffic.
+This setting is most often useful in a IaaS environment to separate external-facing trafic from internal traffic.

 ### ksql.metrics.tags.custom